yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 coffee.taste();
 {% endhighlight %}

-You can see [open closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) in wikipedia for further details.
+You can see [open closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) in Wikipedia for further details.
 #### Liskov Substitution Principle
-Liskov Substitution Principle suggests that objects in a software program should be replaceable with the instances of their subtypes without need to change properties of their.
-Another use case of interfaces transpires here, since we need a behavioral similarity between subtypes, also called as **strong behavioral subtyping**.
-Different behaviours can output different results so we need to group subtypes with the similar behaviour by using interfaces not to break our program's expected output.
+Liskov Substitution Principle suggests that objects in a software program should be replaceable with the instances of their subtypes without need to change properties of theirs.
+Another use case of interfaces transpires here since we need a behavioral similarity between subtypes, also called as **strong behavioral subtyping**.
+Different behaviors can output different results so we need to group subtypes with similar behavior by using interfaces not to break our program's expected output.

 An example to demonstrate this problem: